The State of Florida Issues COVID-19 Updates 04/05/20

 FLORIDA DEPARTMENT OF CORRECTIONS

-- FDC is aligning operations with the CDC Interim Guidance on Management of COVID-19 in Correctional and Detention Facilities.
+- FDC is closely aligned with the CDC Interim Guidance on Management of COVID-19 in Correctional and Detention Facilities.

-- Anyone entering a correctional institution will be screened in accordance with CDC and Department guidelines.
+- Anyone entering a correctional institution is screened in accordance with Federal, State and Department guidelines.

 - FDC has suspended visitation and volunteer programs at all correctional institutions statewide through April 5, 2020.